 FNS Striker-Fired Pistol Discharges

 The first reported investigation started with the Baltimore County, Maryland Police Department back in 2016.
 The investigation began when at least nine BCPD FNS-40 pistols exhibited malfunctions resulting in accidental discharges (AD), and in some cases the inability to fire when the trigger was pulled.
 The ADs were reported during holstering, re-holstering, and in some cases simply when the pistols were bumped.
 From the reports by BCPD it does not appear the discharges are the result of a negligent discharge (ND), but are truly an accidental discharge (AD) caused by some kind of mechanical failure.

 The Baltimore County, MD Police Department purchased 1920 FNS-40 pistols for their officers in 2013.
 With several pistols experiencing malfunctions, the BCPD has made the enormous decision to replace their FNS pistols with Glock 17 9mm pistols.
 The cost of this replacement is estimated to be $1.4 million and was approved through the county’s emergency sole-source provisions.
 It is not mentioned why BCPD has elected to move from .40 S&W to 9mm at the same time they are transitioning from FNS to Glock pistols, or if the new Glock 17 pistols will be Gen 4 or Gen 5.

-The .40 S&W cartridge has been a major player in American law enforcement for decades, since the FBI made the move in the early 1990’s after the research following the Miami Massacre.
+The .40 S&W cartridge has been a major player in American law enforcement for decades since the FBI made the move in the early 1990s.
 However, in recent years manufacturers have made monumental improvements to the 9mm cartridge, and many LE agencies are starting to move back to the 9mm, including the FBI.

 FNS-40 vs. Glock 17 Comparison